2019 May 4 to 18

 This tour starts and ends in Lijiang, China

-Plan to arrive in Lijiang, China by 1 PM on Day 1 and depart anytime after 1 PM on Day 14.
+Plan to arrive in Lijiang, China any time on Day 1 and depart anytime after 1 PM on Day 15.

 Travelers should be comfortable spending a full day walking on uneven hilly terrain and enjoy whitewater rafting, mountain biking, and other activities.
 This tour will have activities at high altitudes.
 Most hotels will be modern and comfortable, with private facilities.
 However, be prepared for one night of lodging at a rustic mountain inn and one evening camping.
 If you are a gay adventurer in good physical shape and like a challenge, this trip is for you!